Loners (comics): Reflex Actions

 A week later, Johnny contemplates what to do next.
 Later at a restaurant, Johnny tries to convince both Chris and Mattie to tell the rest of the support group about what they have done.
 Mattie insists that she needs more time to follow up on the information they have gathered.
 When Johnny sarcastically reminds Mattie of her "act" during the recent group meeting, she nearly attacks him and accuses him of attending the group for selfish reasons.

 At the next support group meeting, Phil mentions the MGH bust and suggests that it could be used as an additional reason to further encourage teen superheroes to establish normal lives.
 Johnny gets up to speak, Mattie and Chris thinking he is about to reveal their recent actions.
 However, he tells the group about why he moved to Los Angeles.
 After the Slingers disbanded, his best friend Eddie McDonough (Hornet) convinced Johnny to continue as a superhero.
 Ricochet admits that he did so for the glory rather than to help people, but when Hornet was killed by Wolverine, Johnny blames himself for his friend's death, since he refused to help him prior to the situation.

 Johnny unsuccessfully tries to contact both Mattie (who ignores his call while reading over some research about Ricochet's former teammates) and Chris (who arrives at Mickey's place to take her on a date).
 Ricochet heads to the deserted warehouse that is their main lead; he sneaks in and is shocked to see women held under sedation in fluid-filled containers.
-He is attacked by the Rose's former assassin Delilah, who assumes he is the same Ricochet who betrayed her in the past.
+He is attacked by Rose's former assassin Delilah, who assumes he is the same Ricochet who betrayed her in the past.

 Although Ricochet defeats her, during the course of the battle one of the containers is smashed and the former Generation X mutant known as Penance emerges.